sahib/misc/performance/4_io.rst

 .. note::

+   There is a syscall for every single thing that userspace cannot do without the kernel's help.

    Luckily for us, glibc and Go provide us nice names and interfaces to make those system calls.
    They usually provide thin wrappers that also do some basic error checking.
 Watch out: ``fread`` is doing buffering in userspace!

    Can anyone think of another syscall not in the list above? exit! chdir ...
    (There are about 300 of them)

+   Also, what things are no syscalls?
+Math, random numbers, cryptography, ... i.e. everything that can be done without any side effects or hardware.

 ----